vtex/styleguide/react/components/NumericStepper/README.md

 ### Dos
 - Do use a default value.
 If you don't know which do use, use 1.
 This way the user is not forced to type something and then click the buttons.
+- The lean mode is intended to be used on lists, that: have a high density of content, and where being able to type the number is not important.
+It is especially useful in mobile contexts or cramped containers.

 ### Don'ts
 - Don't use for big numbers.
 Steppers make more sense for small numbers that might be adjusted with a few clicks.